 This chapter explains rules for using your coverage for Part D drugs.
-The Medical Benefits Chart found at the front of this EOC tells what you pay for Part D drugs.
+The next chapter tells you what you pay for Part D drugs (Chapter 6, "What you pay for your Part D prescription drugs").

 In addition to your coverage for Part D drugs, we also cover some drugs under our plan's medical benefits: